slavaim/riscv-notes/bbl/boot.md

-After reset a CPU fetches the first instruction from 0x80000000.
+After reset a CPU fetches the instruction from 0x80000000.

 ```
 (gdb) info registers